The translation of this document is outdated.

 in which a short outline of draft content, justification for the

-necessity of the draft, the information regarding the planned
+necessity of the draft, the information on the planned effect of

-affect of the draft on the local government budget,
+the draft on the local government budget, entrepreneurship

 In drawing up draft binding regulations regarding local

-government fees, the information regarding the planned affect of
+government fees, the information on the planned effect of the

-the draft on the local government budget shall not be included in
+draft on the local government budget shall not be included in an

 An explanatory memorandum shall not be appended to draft